Lifelong Reinforcement Learning with Modulating Masks: Introduction

-Among the CL methods mentioned above, parameter isolation methods have shown state-of-the-art results in classification with approaches such as Progressive Networks \citep{rusu2016progressive, yoon2018den}, PackNet \citep{mallya2018packnet}, Piggyback \citep{mallya2018piggyback} and Supermasks \cite{wortsman2020supermasks}.
+Among the LSL categories mentioned above, parameter isolation methods have shown state-of-the-art results in classification with approaches such as Progressive Networks \citep{rusu2016progressive, yoon2018den}, PackNet \citep{mallya2018packnet}, Piggyback \citep{mallya2018piggyback} and Supermasks \citep{wortsman2020supermasks}.
 The key concept in such methodologies is to find smart and efficient ways to isolate parameters for each task.
-In \citet{mallya2018packnet}, redundancies in large networks are exploited to free parameters to be used only for specific tasks, thus ``packing'' multiple tasks in one single network.
-Other approaches instead use the concept of masks \citep{zhou2019deconstructing,ramanujan2020s,wortsman2020supermasks} to select parts of a backbone network for each task.
+In \citet{mallya2018packnet}, redundancies in large networks are exploited to generate masks via iterative pruning, and thus free parameters to be used only for specific tasks, thus ``packing'' multiple tasks in one single network.
+Other approaches instead use the concept of directly learned masks \citep{zhou2019deconstructing,ramanujan2020s,wortsman2020supermasks} to select parts of a backbone network for each task.
 Instead of learning the parameters of a backbone network, which are set randomly, masking approaches focus on learning a multiplicative (or modulating) mask for each task.
 Masks can be effective in binary formats, enabling or disabling parts of the backbone network while requiring low memory.
 Interestingly, masks can be interpreted as \emph{modulatory} mechanisms with biological inspiration \citep{kudithipudi2022biological} because they exploit a gating mechanism on parameters or activations.